joao-roldi/VBA-Compilation/README.md

 # Personal_Macros
-As VBA it's not a trend language, but it's very useful to my job today, I'm creating this repository with comands and small codes to future personal use (So I don't have to dig in 2011 blogs and questions to find something useful everytime).
+Even VBA making to the top dreaded language in the recent StackOverflow survey, it's ~sadly~ very useful to my job today.

+I'm creating this repository with comands and small codes to future personal use (So I don't have to dig in 2011 blogs and questions to find something useful everytime).

-The codes inserted here will be simple, they are for consulting purpouse.
+The codes inserted here will be simple, they are simply for consulting purpouse.